rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-lowResolutionClock``

-   This option enables the measurement of the latency for systems where the clock resolution is not good enough and the measurements per samples are not accurate.
+   This option enables measurement of latency for systems in which the clock resolution is not good enough and the measurements per samples are not accurate.

    If the machine where *RTI Perftest* is being executed has a low resolution clock, the regular logic might not report accurate latency numbers.
-Therefore *RTI Perftest* implements a simple solution to get a rough estimation of the
+Therefore, *RTI Perftest* implements a simple solution to get a rough estimate of the
    latency:

-   Before sending the first sample *RTI Perftest* takes the time and right after receiving the last pong the time is taken again.
-Then, under the assumption that the processing time is negligible, the average latency is calculated as half of the taken time divided by the number of samples sent.
+   Before sending the first sample, *RTI Perftest* records the time; right after receiving the last pong, the time is recorded again.
+Under the assumption that the processing time is negligible, the average latency is calculated as half of the time taken divided by the number of samples sent.

-   This calculation does only make sense if latencyCount = 1 (Latency Test), since it assumes that every single ping is answered.
+   This calculation only makes sense if latencyCount = 1 (Latency Test), since it assumes that every single ping is answered.

    **Default:** ``not set``